March 2, 2015

 Read up on Finding Your Place and decide whether or not you want to participate.
 Registration opens on May 1.

 Get to work getting to know the Office of Career and Leadership Development.
 Before you know it, you'll want a summer internship.

 Orientation schedule: You want to know when to arrive and how long your parents should stay.
-Look for the Orientation schedule on May 1.
+Look for the Orientation schedule in May.

 Dorm and roommate assignment: We’ve got 18 dorms, and you want to know which one you’ll call “home” during your freshman year.
 We’ve got 470 students, and you want to know which one you’ll call “roomie.”
 Look for your dorm and roommate assignment in late July.